-The CIDE is a neutral fact-finding committee.
+The OIDE is a neutral fact-finding office.
 Professional staff members are trained in investigating complaints and are available to assist with filing a complaint.
 Investigations will be conducted in a prompt and effective manner.
-Both parties will have the opportunity to offer evidence to be considered.
-CIDE does not represent either party, but does advocate on behalf of the University's principles of equal opportunity, nondiscrimination and equity.
+Both

-The CIDE and its Title IX Coordinators report to the CIDE chair, and reports directly to the University President.
+The OIDE and its Title IX Deputy Coordinators report to the Title IX Coordinator and reports directly to the University President.
 The Title IX Coordinators may be contacted at: